WHYAMERICASUCKS.COM

 The disclosure problem was massive before he even took office

-That matters because conflict-of-interest stories are often clearest before the final paperwork is done.
+Conflict-of-interest stories are often clearest before the final paperwork is done.
 When someone has that many disclosed ties, the burden is not on the public to imagine possible overlap.
 The overlap is the starting condition.

 Then he took office and became one of the loudest tariff enforcers